-'The Selfish Giant' comprehension questions 1.
-Write down seven adjectives that the author has used in the second paragraph which begins 'It was a large' •••••• 2.
-Tick the statements from this list that are true: The garden had pear trees.
-The children loved listening to the birds singing.
-The children had got used to playing in the garden as the Giant had been away for a while.
-The Giant put up a sign that said 'Stay off the grass'.
-In the Glant put up a sign that said Stay on the grass .
-3. How did the Giant make sure that the children could not get into the garden to play in it? •••••• 4 What did the words on his noticeboard mean? what the words of his hoteeboard mean.
+'The Selfish Giant' comprehension questions

+1. Write down seven adjectives that the author has used in the second paragraph which begins 'It was a large' 2.
+Tick the statements from this list that are true: □ The garden had pear trees. □ The children loved listening to the birds singing. □ The children had got used to playing in the garden as the Giant had been away for a while. □ The Giant put up a sign that said 'Stay off the grass'.
+3. How did the Giant make sure that the children could not get into the garden to play in it?
+4. What did the words on his noticeboard mean?
 5. Find and copy the quotation that proves the road was not suitable for playing on.

 6. When Spring comes to the rest of the country, what happened to the birds, trees and flowers in the Giant's garden?

-7 Find and convite contance that proves that the garden was covered in show and ice 7.
-Find and copy the sentence that proves that the garden was covered in snow and ice.
-8. How was the North Wind dressed?
-9. What damage was done to the Giant's house?
-10 Evaluin how the output has made the weather sound as if it is real people 10 Explain how the author has made the weather sound as if it is real people.
+7. Find and copy the sentence that proves that the garden was covered in snow and ice. Ω How was the North Wind dressed? ٥. now was the north wind dressed: 9.
+What damage was done to the Giant's house?
+10 Explain how the author has made the weather sound as if it is real people.